warm-milk-foam/forensics-notes/Notes/Chapter2.md

 - If you are lucky, these basic commands will reveal the flag to you if they are not encoded

 ## 5) grep
 - Allows you to extract a specific text from a file full of garbage
+- Usage is `grep -[parameter] [filename]`
 - `-e` allows you to grep a pattern from a text
 - `-f` specifies what file you want to grep from
 - In most basic challenges, one way would be to hide a plaintext flag, which is extremely cheesable (with `strings` and `grep`)